rubenhortas/rubenhortas.github.io/_posts/2025-08-16-nftables-dynamic-anti-spoofing-networkmanager.md

 fi
 ```

-Scripts placed in `/etc/NetworkManager/dispatcher.d/` should be named with a number (between 00 and 99) followed by a descriptive number.
+>Scripts placed in `/etc/NetworkManager/dispatcher.d/` should be named with a number (between 00 and 99) followed by a descriptive number.
-The naming convention it's `XX-name`.
+>The naming convention it's `XX-name`.
-[NetworkManager](https://networkmanager.dev/).executes these scripts in numerical order from lowest to highest.
+>[NetworkManager](https://networkmanager.dev/) executes these scripts in numerical order from lowest to highest.
+{: .prompt-info}

 We give execution permissions to the script: